NEW: Police chief tells reporters charges are pending, investigation is ongoing

 “Sometimes it’s a little like a needle in a haystack, but they have come up with some very interesting things through the law enforcement research center crunching data and getting good tips,” Kansas City, Missouri, Mayor Sly James told CNN affiliate KCTV.

-A U.S. law enforcement official briefed on the case said that investigators are still trying to figure out if any of the shootings are related and, if so, how many might be connected.
-The official said federal agents used dogs on Interstate 435 last week to search for shell casings that might tie the cases together.
-They have not said whether they found anything, or if the same caliber of firearm was used in some or all of the cases.
+A U.S. law enforcement official briefed on the case said Thursday that investigators are still trying to figure out if the shootings are related and, if so, how many might be connected.
+The official said federal agents used dogs on I-435 Wednesday to search for shell casings that might tie the cases together.
+They are not saying whether they found anything, or if the same caliber of firearm was used in some or all of the cases.

-The official, who spoke on condition of anonymity, told CNN that there are similarities among the cases.
+The official told CNN that there are similarities among the cases.
 The attacks seem to be concentrated in certain areas.
-Almost all of the shootings occurred on a freeway near entrance and exit ramps.
+Almost all of the shootings occurred on the freeway near entrance and exit ramps.

 Police are increasing their presence in the areas where the shootings have occurred, and some drivers said they were taking secondary roads, especially after nightfall.